jdee/ios-knob-control/README.md

 least one image for the knob.
 You may use any of the images in this project (subject to the license conditions below) or supply your own.

+The knob control and all images must be square.
+Images will usually be circles or regular polygons, with a transparent background or a solid one that matches the view behind it.
+However, the aspect ratio must be 1:1.
+The effect of the animation is circular rotation.
+This only works if the control is square.
+You can produce other effects, for example, by partially clipping a square control or using an oblong background.
+But the control itself always has to be square.

+DEBT: Should this be enforced?

+The control honors the enabled property.
+That is, if you set enabled to NO, it enters the UIControlStateDisabled and stops responding to user input.
+If specified, a disabled image is displayed instead of the normal image.
+Even when disabled, the control's position may always be specified at any time programmatically, with or without animation.
+With appropriate foreground and background images, a disabled knob control may be used as a dial view to display a numeric value.

 The KnobControlDemo.xcodeproj sample project can be used to build a simple demo app to exercise the different modes of the control and provides examples of use.
 This demo project uses storyboards and autolayout and so iOS 6.0 or greater.
+The control may easily be used in a 64-bit binary without problem.
+The demo project is configured to build a 64-bit binary and does so without complaint.

 The control itself, the IOSKnobControl class, may be compiled down to iOS 5.0, but the demo project will not build if the iOS Deployment Target is set below 6.0 for reasons that have nothing to do with the control.
 The control uses ARC, so it cannot be used below iOS 5.0 without modification.
-It has not been tested below iOS 6.0, however.
+It has not been tested below iOS 6.1, however, and there may be problems there that have not yet been discovered.

 Known bugs and other issues are tracked on [Github](https://github.com/jdee/ios-knob-control/issues).